Liu-WenYue/cart263-2019/projects/project1/README.md

 In the aesthetic aspect, the overall theme of this game is steampunk style and the color palette used is yellow and red hues.
 The radial gradient in the background brings players' attention to the center of the screen where the character, coin, and the starting dialog box will be located.

 The background music of the game is an extract from one of the songs used in anime "Shiki" called "Dance of Death".
 I feel these four phrases are very clean and beautiful.
 At the same time, it also shows some feeling of desperation of the character.
 Moreover, these phrases stay in the same tone and loop itself which also shows the idea of infinite.
+I also used some of my typing audio as sound effects, as the character and the players are all pressing their keys, I feel it will make the players more involved in the game.

 I encountered a lot of problems when I was arranging the elements as I planned to work with both p5 libraries and jQuery.
 I first used the p5.play.js to play my sequence animation, but it was very hard for me to put them inside a jQuery-based project.
 In the end, I re-exported my animation in the animated GIF format and cleared the background in Photoshop to have all the animations worked as desired.